Marylise/syncano-js/README.md

 You can download the latest version from [GitHub](https://github.com/Syncano/syncano-js/tree/master/dist).
 You can choose the normal version, with some comments (syncano.js) or minified (syncano.min.js).
 If you prefer to build a distribution version yourself, follow the Build section.

+We recommend using our hosted file, available on [jsDelivr](http://www.jsdelivr.com/#!syncanojs).
+See "Usage" to learn how to add it to your project.

 ## Build
 ---